peteroupc/peteroupc.github.io/sampling.md

 [^12]: Liu., R.C., Brown, L.D., "Nonexistence of informative unbiased estimators in singular problems", Annals of Statistics 21(1), 1993.

 [^13]: Hirano, Keisuke, and Jack R. Porter.
 "Impossibility results for nondifferentiable functionals."
 Econometrica 80, no. 4 (2012): 1769-1790.

+[^14]: An algorithm that takes a finite number of inputs with probability 1 is also known as a _closed sampling plan_ in papers and books about sequential estimation.

+[^15]: Christman, M.C., Nayak, T.K., "[**Sequential unbiased estimation of the number of classes in a population**](https://www.jstor.org/stable/24305291)", Statistica Sinica 4(1), 1994.

+[^16]: Christman and Nayak (1994) did not study the case when the estimator can use outside randomness or the case when $n$ is known to have a _minimum_ of 2 or greater.
+Duvignau (2015) studied a closely related problem.

+[^17]: Christman, M.C., Nayak, T.K., "[**Sequential unbiased estimation of the number of classes in a population**](https://www.jstor.org/stable/24305291)", Statistica Sinica 4(1), 1994.

+[^18]: Christman, M.C., Nayak, T.K., "[**Sequential unbiased estimation of the number of classes in a population**](https://www.jstor.org/stable/24305291)", Statistica Sinica 4(1), 1994.